Are you running MacOS Big Sur or MacOS Catalina?

 Under that is a row of headings.

-Out of all the headings on that row be sure the ‘General’ heading tab is.
+Out of all the headings on that row be sure you’ve picked the ‘General’ heading tab.

 On the ‘General’ tab you’ll see the iOS software version your iPad is running.

-Pick the second button to ‘Back up all of the data on your iPad to this Mac’
+You check mark 2nd box to ‘Back up all of the data on your iPad to this Mac’.

 The arrow in the above picture shows you where.